InfiniTimeOrg/InfiniTime/README.md

 * Go back to the main screen and scan for BLE devices.
 A device called "PineTime" should appear
 * Tap the button "Connect" next to the PineTime device.
 It should connect to the PineTime and switch to a new tab.
 * On this tab, on the top right, there is a 3 dots button.
 Tap on it and select Bond.
 The bonding process begins, and if it is sucessful, the PineTime should update its time and display it on the screen.

+### Using Linux and bluetoothctl
+* Ensure that your bluetooth controller is enabled and working fine.
+I've tested this on a x86 Debian computer and on a RaspberryPi 3.
+* Run bluetoothctl as root : `sudo bluetoothctl`
+* Enter the following commands:
+  * `scan on` and wait for you Pinetime to be detected.
+Note the BLE MAC address
+  * `scan off'
+  * `trust <MAC ADDRESS>`
+  * `pair <MAC ADDRESS>`
+ * Wait for some time, and the connection should be established.

+**NOTE : ** The commands above establish a BLE connection between your PC, but the time synchronization and notifications won't work because there is not CTS or ANS server running.
+I'm currently working on an application that'll provide both of these servers.

+### Troubleshooting
+If the connection cannot be established, or the time synchronization does not work, try the following steps.

+On Android:
+* Disable and re-enable your bluetooth device
+* In NRFConnect,  in the device tab corresponding to your pinetime, tap on the menu on the top left of the screen and select "Delete bond information".
+* Then re-try to bond/connect.

+On Linux:
+* Reset the bluetooth device : `sudo hciconfig hci0 reset`
+* Restart the Bluetooth service : `sudo systemctl restart bluetooth.service`
+* In bluetootctl:
+  * `remove <MAC ADDRESS>`
+  * `trust <MAC ADDRESS>`
+  * `pair <MAC ADDRESS>`

+Note that the current firmware only advertise for the first 3 minutes.
+If you cannot connect after more than 3 minutes, try resetting the device (push the button and hold it for 7-10 seconds).